You are here: Our Curriculum

 Our Curriculum Design

 We began redesigning our curriculum by looking at the Civitas Core Knowledge Curriculum model.
-When developing a curriculum we wanted to ensure that we plan topics which are rich in knowledge and skills which can increase the children’s vocabulary, ensuring that we bridge the gap between the experiences of children from professional parents and those who do not.
+When developing our curriculum, we wanted to ensure that we plan topics which are rich in knowledge and skills which can increase the children’s vocabulary, ensuring that we bridge the gap between the experiences of children from professional parents and those who do not.
 The Core Knowledge Curriculum was developed in some of the toughest neighbourhoods in America.
 The project has been proven to ‘boast higher literacy rates, greater pupil and parent engagement and make a significant contribution to closing educational inequality gaps’.
-The Core knowledge Curriculum was inspired by E.D.
+The Core Knowledge Curriculum was inspired by E.D.
 Hirsch, who questioned curriculums which focus on skilled based learning in lieu of knowledge.
 ‘Knowledge does not get in the way of reasoning: it’s what we reason with’.

 The SLT began by mapping out the History and Geography units as the main drivers for the majority of our topics, then allocating the Science, Art & Design and RE units (RE from the Surrey Agreed Syllabus) and assigned broad topic titles to encourage creativity and links across subjects.
 We then worked with subject leaders and teachers to develop the units in more detail, making links within and across year groups and bringing the curriculum to life.
 Action plans were written by Curriculum Teams and Leaders, and we have been evaluating as we go.
 We have also forged links with a number of outside agencies and partners, including Guildford Grammar School, the Historical Association and Godalming Museum, in order to improve our subject knowledge and understanding of some of the more complex topics that we now teach.